ahampriyanshu/ahampriyanshu.github.io/_posts/dsa/2022-04-29-dsa-part-5-recursion.md

 ## Count digits in an integer

-Count the number of digits in a long integer entered by a user.
+Count the number of digits in an integer.

 ```cpp
 int countDigit(long long n)